Summer African Language Study and Summer FLAS

 Applications for Summer FLAS are due February 15.

 It is recommended that students apply for a FLAS from the program or center teaching the language you wish to study, and any other institutions offering FLAS fellowships.
 African Studies centers and programs at the following institutions offer FLAS fellowships:

-Boston University, Harvard University, Indiana University, Michigan State University, University of Illinois, University of Minnesota, University of Florida, University of Kansas, University of North Carolina-Chapel Hill, University of Pennsylvania, University of Wisconsin-Madison, and Yale University.
+Boston University, Harvard University, Indiana University, Michigan State University, University of Illinois, Northwestern, University of Minnesota, University of Florida, University of Kansas, University of North Carolina-Chapel Hill, University of Pennsylvania, University of Wisconsin-Madison, and Yale University.